sfc-aqua/quisp/doc/running-demos.md

 the chosen link purification scheme; for most, the number of rounds of purification is either this value or twice this value.

+For a simple example, set purification_type to 2002, and initial_purification to 1.

 Purification is too complicated to detail here, but is defined by both the _purification circuit_ to be executed and the _scheduling discipline_ used too select Bell pairs for use from among the available resources